Blog

 The Dark Web and the Upside Down: Stranger Things in Cybersecurity

-It’s our (read: my) favorite time of year: National Cybersecurity Awareness Month and Halloween.
-This week, we’re diving into one crucial cybersecurity element: dark web intelligence.
-If you're more afraid of the dark web than a haunting or a vampire attack (you know, because it’s real), this post is for you.
+It’s our favorite time of year: National Cybersecurity Awareness Month—fittingly aligned with Halloween.
+So what better time than now to dive into one crucial cybersecurity element: dark web intelligence.
+If you're more afraid of the dark web than a haunting or a vampire attack, this post is for you.

-Things in the Underground Economy are not always what they seem.
-The dark web is built on relationships and is virtually a mirror image of the regular economy (I like to think of it as the Upside Down in Stranger Things).
+In the underground economy, things are rarely what they seem.
+The dark web is built on relationships and is virtually a mirror image of the regular economy (much like the Upside Down in Stranger Things).
 Its currency isn't strictly financial, and people are motivated by a variety of factors.
 In a world where inexperienced or under-resourced teams miss the “Demogorgon” until it's already done damage, proactive threat intelligence is critical.

-In this post, we’re shining some light in the dark (web) and sharing what it has to do with the Upside Down.
-We’re also diving into some tips to take the fright and turn it into delight, witch, er, which will make your security team more efficient.
+In this post, we’re shining some light in the dark (web) through parallels with the Upside Down.
+We’re also diving into some tips to take the fright and turn it into delight, making your security team stronger, faster, and more efficient.

 poster